centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

   Execution time  | Execution date and time of scheduled job Options         | Number of job duplications if the duplication option is selected in the menu "More Actions"

-In the "Name" column on the table, an icon is displayed according on the job state:
+In the "Name" column on the table, an icon is displayed according to the job state:

   Icon                                                  | Status